A Local's Favourite Caves in Iceland

 Langjökull ice cave

-We spent some 25 minutes inside the cave admiring its beauty and the guide told us the interesting story of the ice cave.
+We spent about 25 minutes inside the cave admiring its beauty, and the guide told us an interesting story about the ice cave.

-Read more in my travel-blog about my visit to the ice cave, which also included a dip in the Secret Lagoon:
+You can read more in my travel blog about my visit to the ice cave, which also included a dip in the Secret Lagoon:

 A Fantastic Visit to the Ice Cave in Langjökull Glacier - Snowmobiling and a Dip in the Secret Lagoon